 3 SEASON TENT:

 This category of tent is suitable for the worst weather in spring, summer and autumn, i.e. it is not a heavy duty winter tent.
 3 season tents with their flysheets can withstand downpours and light snow.
 They are lightweight and usually easy to set up and generally have mesh panels for better ventilation with steeper sloping walls for more livable space in the tent.

 4 SEASON TENT:

-The name implies that this tent is good for all four season of the year; this is not really the case.
+The name implies that this tent is good for all four seasons of the year; this is not really the case.
 4 season tents are basically winter tents.
 They generally have a geodesic pole design (round dome shape with interweaving poles) to help them withstand fierce wind and heavy snow.
 Their walls are solid with no mesh; if there is mesh there should be a feature to zip it shut.
 Flysheets generally extend closer to the ground.
-The Macpac Aspiring tent is a good example of a 4 season tent.
+The Hilleberg Jannu tent is a great example of a 4 season tent.